 Data protection

 Recipients of the data are dedicated Frontex staff members processing an application for public access to documents.
 There will be no international data transfer.
-The data will be stored for a period of five years, from the moment of the closure of the file.
+Your personal data will not be used for automated decision-making, including profiling.

-Applicants have the right to access, rectify, restrict, object, and erase their data, as well as to claim data portability.
-Applicants can exercise their rights through the Transparency Office and can lodge a complaint with the European Data Protection Supervisor.
+Applicants have the right to access, rectify, restrict, object, and request erasure of their data.
+Applicants can exercise their rights through the Public Access to Documents Team or the DPO.